This is a question that experienced skydivers get asked a lot, and it’s no wonder, wingsuit flying is everywhere right now.

 This is because we are a skydiving center and skydiving is what we do!

-When people jump from things, like you see in this amazing wingsuit flying video, it is BASE jumping (BASE = Buildings, Antennas, Spans and Earth).
+When people jump from things, like you see in this amazing wingsuit flying video below, it is BASE jumping (BASE = Buildings, Antennas, Spans and Earth).
 BASE requires different parachute equipment and techniques to skydiving, but there are many transferable skills.

 If you want to learn to fly a wingsuit, the sky is the place to start.
 As you build your jump number up and venture into wingsuit flying, you will meet a range of interesting people with a range of different skills in different sports.
 Listen and learn.